 Spring has very varied weather.
 April can have days warm enough for short sleeves and ice cream and days cold enough for fresh snow to fall.
 Just when you think winter's over and the weather is warming up, the temperature dips again.
 And then rises...and dips...and rises...
 But by the end of April, winter has lost its grip, the days are getting warmer, and summer is on the way.

 - Get your winter wardrobe in order, your car ready for winter driving, and your house prepared for winter in advance.
 Surviving winter is all about preparation.

 - Learn how to drive in the winter.
 If it isn't essential to drive in a snowstorm, then don't.
 And if you are driving on an unplowed street, slow way down.
-Also, know snow parking regulations for any city you'll be parking your car in or risk getting towed.
+Also, know snow parking regulations for any city where you'll be parking your car or risk getting towed.

 - Check the weather forecast regularly.
-Snowstorms can be accurately predicted some days in advance, and look out for blizzard warnings, and windchill warnings.
+Snowstorms can be accurately predicted some days in advance and look out for blizzard warnings and windchill warnings.

 - Go ice skating at one of the free ice rinks in downtown St. Paul and downtown Minneapolis.
 Especially nice in the evenings, surrounded by twinkly city lights and followed by hot chocolate with Baileys or your liqueur of choice in it.

 - Check out cross-country skiing as some of the best trails in the country are right in the Minneapolis/St. Paul metro area.

 - Try downhill skiing and snowboarding at one of several hills within an hour of the metro area, or at a proper ski resort, Spirit Mountain, three hours north.